Murder in the Mews: Dead Man's Mirror

 When Sir Gervase Chevenix-Gore writes to Hercule Poirot to unceremoniously summon him down to the Chevenix-Gore ancestral pile, Poirot is initially reluctant to go.
-However, there is something that intrigues him and so he catches the train that Sir Gervase wanted him to.
-On arrival at the Chevenix-Gore's house, Poirot meets the latter's wife Vanda, an eccentric who believes she is a reincarnation of an Egyptian queen, his adopted daughter Ruth and her cousin Hugo, and Miss Lingard, a secretary helping Sir Gervase research the family history.
+However, he arranges for an encounter with socialite Mr. Satterthwaite and learns from him enough about the baronet and his family to intrigue him.
+On arrival at the Chevenix-Gore home, Poirot meets the latter's wife Vanda (an eccentric who believes she is a reincarnation of an Egyptian queen), his adopted daughter Ruth and her cousin Hugo, a Miss Lingard, who is helping Sir Gervase research the family history, and various other friends who are staying at the house.
 It is clear that no-one was expecting Poirot, and for the first time in memory, Sir Gervase himself, who is always punctual, is missing.
 Poirot and guests go to his study and find him dead, apparently having shot himself.
-Poirot is not convinced, however, and soon starts to prove that Sir Gervase was murdered because of various suspicious factors surrounding the death, including the position at which the bullet is believed to have struck a mirror.
+Poirot is not convinced, however, and soon starts to prove that Sir Gervase was murdered because of various suspicious factors, including the position at which the bullet appears to have struck a mirror.

-It is revealed that before Poirot arrives, all the guests and family were dressing for dinner, and after they heard the dinner gong, a shot rang out.
+It is revealed that before Poirot arrived, all the guests and family were dressing for dinner, and after they heard the dinner gong, a shot rang out.
 No one suspected that anything is wrong, believing that either a car had backfired or champagne was being served.
 As Chevenix-Gore was not a popular man, there are any number of suspects, including his own daughter and nephew.
 It is revealed that Hugo is engaged to Susan (another guest at the house) and Ruth has already married Lake (Chevenix-Gore's agent) in secret.

 In the end, Poirot assembles everyone in the study.
 He reveals that Chevenix-Gore intended to disinherit Ruth if she did not marry Hugo Trent.
 However, it was too late, as she was already married to Lake.
 Poirot accuses Ruth of killing Chevenix-Gore, but Miss Lingard confesses to the murder.

-She is Ruth's real mother and killed Chevenix-Gore to prevent him from disinheriting her daughter.
+After everyone else leaves, Miss Lingard explains everything.
 The bullet which killed Chevenix-Gore hit the gong (as the door to the study was open), which made Susan think that she heard the first gong (dinner was usually served after the butler would strike the gong twice).
-It was Miss Lingard who smashed the mirror and made the whole affair look like suicide.
-She blew a paper bag to fake a shot.
-Poirot pretended to accuse Ruth because he suspected Miss Lingard would save her daughter and confess, and he had no evidence against Miss Lingard.
-After everyone leaves, Miss Lingard asks Poirot not to tell Ruth that she is her real mother.
-Poirot agrees as Miss Lingard is terminally ill, and does not reveal anything to Ruth who wonders why Miss Lingard committed the murder.
+It was Miss Lingard who smashed the mirror and arranged the room to look like suicide.
+She popped a paper bag to fake a shot in order to confuse the timeline.
+Poirot pretended to accuse Ruth because he had no real evidence but suspected the truth: that Miss Lingard was Ruth's real mother, and would save her daughter by confessing.
+Miss Lingard asks Poirot not to tell Ruth that she is her real mother.
+Poirot agrees, as Miss Lingard is terminally ill, and Ruth ends the story wondering what could have driven Miss Lingard to commit murder.